Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

 \subsection{A Partially Extended Formulation for MSILP}

 We propose a reformulation for MSILP in the form of a partially extended formulation, in which all integer decisions can be considered as the first-stage variables.
 The advantage of this reformulation is two-fold.
 First, the resulting cost-to-go functions at each node $n \in \nodesnoroot$ have only continuous variables (including local and continuous state variables), making it amenable to apply standard Benders-type cutting-plane approximation to these convex functions.
-Second, since integer variables only appear in the first-stage problem, they can be handled with a B\&C procedure (see Section \ref{sec:methodology}).
+Second, since integer variables only appear in the first-stage problem, we could apply, e.g., a B\&C procedure by branching on these first-stage integer variables and approximating the expected cost-to-go functions using stage-wise decomposition algorithms such as the SDDP (see Section \ref{sec:methodology}).
 Specifically, the proposed partially extended (nested) formulation is given by: where the cost-to-go function $Q^R_n(\cdot, \cdot)$ associated with $n\in \nodes\setminus \{\rootnode\}$ is defined in a nested fashion as: The key difference between this reformulation~\eqref{mod:reformulation} and the original formulation~\eqref{mod:scenarioTree} is that all the integer state variables $z = \{\zn\}_{n \in \nodes}$, along with their associated constraint sets~\eqref{eq:st_onlyz}, are now ``moved'' to the problem at the root node $\rootnode$, i.e., they are treated as first-stage variables and constraints.
 As such, the cost-to-go function associated with each non-root node only includes the state and local continuous variables and their associated constraints.
 Since the continuous state variables remain to be defined in the individual node-based subproblems through the nested form, we call this reformulation a \textit{partially extended formulation}.
-The validity of this reformulation is clear because we only relocate the (node-based) integer state variables in order to achieve the desired property of piece-wise linear convex expected cost-to-go functions, which accommodates the application of stage-wise decomposition methods such as SDDP.
+The validity of this reformulation is clear because we only relocate the (node-based) integer state variables in order to achieve the desired property of piece-wise linear convex expected cost-to-go functions, \Merve{given its first-stage decisions,} which accommodates the application of stage-wise decomposition methods such as SDDP.